amosjuda/AmosJuda/README.md

 - How to reach me: LinkedIn- Amós Judá

-- ⚡ Fun fact: i really try
+- ⚡ Fun fact: i really can